t-lundstrom/CDCL/README.md

 `python3 main.py sudoku <file>` where `<file>` is the given sudoku file (see below for more about the file format).
 For example: `python3 main.py sudoku sudoku_example.txt`

-To solve random instances, run
+To test the solver with random instances, run
 `python main.py test`.
 The default test is to solve 100 random CNF formulas, where each instance has 1000 clauses, 50 variables and clauses have 3 to 10 literals.
 These settings can be changed in the source code.